Barn Hacks – Part 5!

 - Raid your kitchen for cornstarch or your bathroom for baby powder.
 Both powders help chrome legs stay nice and bright for the show ring!
+After your horse’s lower legs are dry, sprinkle them with baby powder for a blinding shine.
+I think this works best on legs that have been clipped.

 - If you have a horse that likes to “chew” on wood or stall parts, rub a bar of strong soap (like Irish Spring) on the chewed parts to deter more damage.